-Order of Approval, Identification Certificate of Oath of Allegiance (4)for those who avail of Reacquisition or Retention of Philippine citizenship under Republic Act No. 9225, otherwise known as "Citizenship Retention and the Bureau of Immigration;

-Identification Certificate for those who avail of Recognition with

-Reacquisition Act of 2003";

-- (c) Valid and sufficient proof of identity, foremost of which is the individual's record in the Philippine Identification System (PhilSys) as provided for in Section 6 of Republic Act No. 11055 or the "Philippine Identification System Act", and its future amendments; - (d) For a married woman who wishes to use her husband's surname, Certificate of Marriage or Report of Marriage, whichever is applicable, authenticated by PSA or its successor agency; - For a woman who wishes to revert to the use of her maiden name by virtue of an annulment; declaration of nullity of marriage; legal separation; judiciallyrecognized foreign divorce; or death of a husband, a duly annotated authenticated Certificate of Marriage or Report of Marriage, whichever is applicable, or Certificate of Death or Report of Death, whichever is applicable, authenticated by PSA or its successor agency; - (f) For a minor applicant, the application may be filed by either parent: Provided, That if a person other than the minor's parents files the application, a Special Power of Attorney (SPA) duly executed by a person exercising parental authority, as per existing laws, must be presented for this purpose.
-For minor applicants who are foundlings, an adult quardian, through the presentation of a letter of guardianship issued by a Family Court and a DSWD clearance, may file for the minor's passport application;

-(g) Certificate Declaring a Child Legally Available for Adoption (CDCLAA) issued by the National Authority for Child Care (NACC) if the applicant is a prospective adoptive child under the Republic Act No. 11642, otherwise known as the "Domestic Administrative Adoption and Alternative Child Care Act";
+- b) Proof of citizenship as prescribed by relevant laws regarding the acquisition of Philippine citizenship which include, but are not limited to: - 1) Certificate of Live Birth or Report of Birth, whichever is applicable, for natural born citizens authenticated by the Philippine Statistics Authority - 2) Naturalization Certificate for Naturalized citizens; - 3) Filipino Identification Certificate by Election for those who were born before January 17, 1973, of Filipino mothers, and who elected Philippine citizenship upon reaching the age of majority; or - 4) Documents issued upon Reacquisition or Retention of Philippine citizenship under Republic Act No. 9225 otherwise known as "Citizenship Retention and Reacquisition Act of 2003"; - c) Valid and sufficient proof of identity, foremost of which is the individual's record in the Philippine Identification System (PhilSys) as provided for in Section 6 of Republic Act No. 11055 or the "Philippine Identification System" Act," - d) PSA authenticated Certificate of Marriage or Report of Marriage, whichever is applicable, for a married woman who wishes to use her husband's surname; - e) Duly annotated PSA authenticated Certificate of Marriage or Report of Marriage, whichever is applicable, of a woman who wishes to revert to the use of her maiden name by virtue of an annulment, declaration of nullity of marriage, legal separation, or a judicially-recognized foreign divorce; or Death Certificate or Report of Death of the husband; - f) For a minor applicant, the application may be filed by either parent: Provided, That if a person other than the minor's parents files the application, a Special Power of Attorney (SPA) duly executed by a person exercising parental authority must be presented for this purpose; - g) Certificate Declaring a Child Legally Available for Adoption (CDCLAA) issued by the National Authority for Child Care (NACC) if the applicant is a prospective adoptive child under the Republic Act No. 11642, otherwise known as the "Domestic Administrative Adoption and Alternative Child Care Act."